 Theatrical short animation.
 Produced more industrially for the same emblematic purpose two conventions later, this time using coherent music (primarily “Twilight” by ELO, and the preceding “Prologue” track from the 1981 album Time, illegally).
 There is less plot but a stronger effort to really represent SF, particularly to illustrate its escapist mindset and sense of wonder.
 The film is legendary as an icon of Japanese geek subculture.

-Less than six minutes of video brilliantly encapsulate the raw exhilaration of fantastic fiction, whilst providing visual references to a ton of classics, all of them probably older than I am: see Murakami Takashi's Little Boy (2005) for a longish list.
-Doraemon cosplaying as Char, a tiny prototype of the “Gainax bounce”—the earliest instance of which may possibly have been Ryan Larkin's Walking (1968)—2001: A Space Odyssey (1968) and hexagonal terrain gaming, it’s all in here.
+Less than six minutes of video brilliantly encapsulate the raw exhilaration of fantastic fiction, whilst providing visual references to a ton of classics, all of them probably older than I am: see Little Boy: The Arts of Japan’s Exploding Subculture (2005) for a longish list.
+Doraemon cosplaying as Char, a tiny prototype of the “Gainax bounce”, 2001: A Space Odyssey (1968) and hexagonal terrain gaming, it’s all in here.

 The lead-in music is sometimes attributed to synth legend Kitarō (Takahashi Masanori), referencing “Noah’s Ark”, but the version of that track on the eponymous 1999 album is clearly very different, as is the version on the 1981 album Spring of Youth.